geovalexis/renfe-cli/README.md

-                        issue with more information -u, --update-config   change your origin and destination stations to defaults when loading this flag
+                        issue with more information -u, --update-config   change your origin and destination stations to defaults when loading this flag --output=OUTPUT, --out=OUTPUT
+                        name of the file to save the results to (it would be saved in JSON format)
 ```

 ### **Searching for IDs of train stations**